 Forensic and Investigative Science

 Explore a field of study where scientific knowledge and the search for justice meet.
-Forensic and investigative science majors develop skills in chemistry, biology, physics, mathematics, and more to make sure no piece of evidence goes unused.
+Forensic and investigative science students develop skills in chemistry, biology, physics, mathematics and more to make sure no piece of evidence goes unused.
 Forensic scientists might uncover evidence at the scene of a crime or apply their scientific knowledge to the analysis of evidence in the lab.
 Students leave our program with the skills needed to testify and present proper interpretation of evidence in a court of law.

 How will I focus my studies?

-Forensic examiner
+Forensic Examiner

-Forensic biology
+Forensic Biology

-Dual majors
+Dual Majors

-This track prepares students for entry level positions in forensic labs as forensic chemists, arson analyst and investigator, forensic toxicologists and trace evidence examiners.
-Like the biology track, it is well-suited as a pre-professional program and as excellent preparation for graduate work in biological disciplines.
-Forensic chemistry work is a laboratory-based profession with employment opportunities in local, state, federal and private laboratories.
-Forensic chemists typically do not do crime scene work on a routine basis, but may occasionally be called to a scene.
+Dual majors prepare students for entry-level positions in forensic labs as forensic chemists, arson analysts and investigators, forensic toxicologists and trace evidence examiners.
+Like the forensic biology and forensic chemistry majors, it is well-suited as a pre-professional program and as excellent preparation for graduate work toward careers in pathology and medicine.

 Minor